Eight Forest Lane

 • Add in the grated carrot and chopped walnuts and fold through the batter gently until evenly combined.

-• Split the batter evenly between the two cake pans and place into the oven to bake for approximately 30-40 minutes or until a skewer when inserted comes out clean.
+• Split the batter evenly between the three cake pans and place into the oven to bake for approximately 30-40 minutes or until a skewer when inserted comes out clean.
 Remove from the oven and let cool for 10-20 minutes in the pan before turning out onto a wire rack to cool completely.

 • Once the cakes are cool, prepare a batch of vegan cream cheese frosting and assemble the cake.
 If the cakes have domed in the oven, gently level the tops using a large serrated knife.
 Place a small amount of frosting on a cake plate/stand and place the first layer down.
-Cover with a thick layer of frosting before placing the second layer on top, upside down to ensure you have a flat top.
-Cover the outside of the cake with the remaining frosting and top with extra chopped walnuts if desired.
-For more tips on getting the best results when frosting the cake, see the full blog post.
+Cover with a thick layer of frosting before placing the second layer on top and then repeating with the final layer, upside down to ensure you have a flat top.

 • Keep in the refrigerator until ready to serve.